artulloss/Hotbar/README.md

 Each line in the slots goes like this:

-world,slot(0 is first slot),itemID,nameOfItem,command,executeAsPlayerOrConsole,enchant(set to "true" for enchant)

 If you execute as console you can do {PLAYER} to get the player who tapped the item.